tasket/wyng-backup/README.md

 #### add

-   $ sudo sparsebak.py add vm-untrusted-private
+   $ sudo wyng add vm-untrusted-private

 Adds a new entry to the list of volumes configured for backup.

 #### delete

-   $ sudo sparsebak.py delete vm-untrusted-private
+   $ sudo wyng delete vm-untrusted-private

 Removes a volume's config, snapshots and metadata from the source system and all of its *data* from the destination archive.
 Use with caution!